ProDvizhenieChatBot/dvizhenie-microservices-backend/plan.md

 # Project Roadmap

 This document provides a high-level overview of the development phases for the charity fund's backend system.
-The initial project setup and microservice architecture are complete.
+It outlines the major strategic goals for each phase.

-For detailed, actionable tasks, please refer to the team's Kanban board.
+For detailed, actionable tasks, please refer to the team's `kanban.md`.
 The technical contract for the API is defined in the `openapi.yaml` specification.

 ---

-### **Phase 1: Core Backend Implementation**
+### **Phase 1: Foundational Setup [Completed]**

-The goal of this phase is to build the foundational logic for handling applications, files, and administrative access.
+The goal of this phase was to establish the project's infrastructure and build the initial, isolated versions of each service.
+This phase is complete.

-*   **Implement Application Lifecycle:**
+*   **Microservice Architecture:** The project was structured with three core services (`api-service`, `bot-service`, `file-storage-service`) and an Nginx `gateway`.
+All services are containerized with Docker.
+*   **File Storage Service:** A fully functional service for uploading files to MinIO (S3) and generating secure download links was implemented.
-    *   Develop the primary API endpoints for creating application drafts, saving progress (`PATCH /applications/me`), and retrieving application data for the Mini App.
+*   **Initial API Endpoints:** Basic, proof-of-concept endpoints for creating and updating applications were developed.

-*   **Implement Admin Authentication via Yandex OAuth 2.0:**
-    *   Integrate a secure and standard authentication process for foundation staff using their Yandex accounts.
-This includes handling the OAuth flow and issuing internal JWTs for session management.

-*   **Build out the File Storage Service:**
-    *   Implement the file upload logic with S3 (MinIO) integration.
-    *   Develop the functionality to generate secure, temporary (pre-signed) URLs for downloading documents.
-    *   Establish a link between uploaded files and the applications they belong to.

 ---

-### **Phase 2: Admin Panel and Schema Management**
+### **Phase 2: Core Logic Refactoring and Admin Features [In Progress]**

-This phase focuses on providing tools for foundation staff to manage the system effectively.
+This is the current and most critical phase.
+The goal is to refactor the data model to support the full requirements of the application lifecycle and to build the necessary API endpoints for both users and administrators.

+*   **Implement Admin Authentication (MVP):**
+    *   Secure all administrative endpoints using **Nginx Basic Auth**.
+This provides a simple and effective security layer for the MVP, with credentials managed via environment variables.

+*   **Refactor the Core Data Model:**
+    *   The `Application` model is being rebuilt to use **UUIDs as primary keys** for secure, public-facing links.
+    *   Support for **resumable sessions** will be added by linking applications to a user's `telegram_id`.
+    *   A dedicated `ApplicationFile` table will be created to properly link uploaded files to their corresponding applications and form fields.

 *   **Develop Admin API Endpoints:**
-    *   Create secure endpoints for listing, viewing, and changing the status of applications.
+    *   Create secure endpoints for foundation staff to list, view, and change the status of applications.
+These endpoints will operate on the new UUID-based data model.

-    *   Implement filtering and pagination for managing a large number of applications.
+*   **Develop Public API for Mini App:**
+    *   Implement the public-facing endpoints that the Mini App will use.
+This includes saving form progress, linking uploaded files, and submitting the final application, all identified by the application's **UUID in the URL** (e.g., `PATCH /applications/{application_uuid}`).

 *   **Make Form Schema Database-Backed:**
-    *   Transition the application form structure from a static file to a model in the database.
+    *   Transition the application form structure from a static JSON file to a model in the database to allow for future management without code changes.
-    *   Create secure administrative endpoints for viewing and eventually managing different versions of the application form.

 ---

-### **Phase 3: Client Integration and Finalization**
+### **Phase 3: Client Integration and Finalization [Next Up]**

-This phase ensures that the client-facing services (like the Telegram Bot) are fully integrated and the system is ready for use.
+This phase will focus on connecting the client-facing services to the stable backend and preparing for launch.

 *   **Finalize Bot Service Integration:**
-    *   Connect the `bot-service` to the production-ready session creation and notification endpoints of the `api-service`.
+    *   Connect the `bot-service` to the refactored `api-service`.
+The bot will use the new `telegram_id`-based logic to create or resume user sessions, providing a seamless experience for returning users.

+*   **End-to-End Testing:**
+    *   Conduct comprehensive testing of the full user journey: from a user starting a dialogue in Telegram to an admin processing the completed application.

 *   **Implement Web Widget Support (Future):**
-    *   Develop the "Magic Link" session logic for users initiating the process from the foundation's website.
+    *   Develop the session logic for users initiating the process from the foundation's website, likely using a "Magic Link" approach.

-*   **End-to-End Testing:**
-    *   Conduct comprehensive testing of the full user journey: from a user starting a dialogue in Telegram to an admin processing the application in the admin panel.